Berichte 2020

 It is particularly important to us to encourage people to take initiative.
 That is why I have repeatedly raised awareness of the local market in Okombahe.
 Many people make beautiful things there (textiles, handicrafts, but also vegetables, eggs, chickens, etc.), but they cannot sell them anywhere.
 Only through a local market can the money stay in the town.

-3)Many disadvantaged children and young people need a day centre in Okombahe to receive support.
-In the medium term, we would like to build a day centre there that will meet two conditions: Firstly, around 30 needy and neglected children will be registered there by their parents, who will then be required to be present from midday to evening in order to receive food and receive academic support.
-Secondly, the centre will also be open to day visitors, who will be able to use the facilities (Wi-Fi, computers, homework support, learning opportunities and sports activities, etc.) for a small fee.
-The management of this larger day centre can only be taken over by a well-trained person (management and pedagogy), who will also live there in a new apartment.
+3)Many disadvantaged children and young people need a day center in Okombahe to receive support.
+In the medium term, we would like to build a day center there that will meet two conditions: Firstly, around 30 needy and neglected children will be registered there by their parents, who will then be required to be present from midday to evening in order to receive food and receive academic support.
+Secondly, the center will also be open to day visitors, who will be able to use the facilities (Wi-Fi, computers, homework support, learning opportunities and sports activities, etc.) for a small fee.
+The management of this larger day center can only be taken over by a well-trained person (management and pedagogy), who will also live there in a new apartment.

 Untertitel hier einfügen